All Episodes

 This is becoming quite a controversial race.

-And one of the reasons it's becoming controversial is because there are some conservative people who do not want this O'Donnell woman anywhere near elected office because she's either inexperienced or she's got some baggage in her past or uh she uh uh filed suit against a think tank or something, and they say we'd much rather have a rhino, a Republican in name only, because at least this guy is a professional.
+And one of the reasons it's becoming controversial is because there are some conservative people who do not want this O'Donnell woman anywhere near elected office because she's either inexperienced or she's got some baggage in her past or she filed suit against a think tank or something.

-And we've had the same people that have some people have said, well, Sharon Angle out in Nevada.
+And we've had the same people that have, some people have said, well, Sharon Angle out in Nevada.

-You can't sit there and say the current crop is our problem, and then when others are inspired who've never been in this business before to seek office, and then you cream them and and you you impugn them, uh you're you're you're basically standing up for the status quo while criticizing it at the same time.
+And then when others are inspired who have never been in this business before to seek office, and then you cream them and you impugn them, you're basically standing up for the status quo while criticizing it at the same time.

 John Linder, yeah.

-And uh and Neil Bortz is big on that.
+And Neil Bortz is big on that.

-But uh here we we it we're in an era.
+But here we're in an era.

 Well, look at what's happening politically.

-People who have paid scant attention to politics before are now involved.
+Independents, people who have paid scant attention to politics before are now involved.

-Young people are in, and what are they doing?
+And what are they doing?

 They're voting anti-Democrat.

-There is a golden opportunity to get rid of a lot of these professional politicians, ruling class types, both parties, who do not want any Apple carts upset.
+There is a golden opportunity to get rid of a lot of these professional politicians, ruling class types, both parties, who do not want any apple carts upset.

 Okay, here come some people, and now we're turning on them.